-When is The Boys season 2 on Amazon Prime Video?
+When is The Boys season 2’s release date?

-It was announced on 26th June 2020 that the second series of the show would premiere on September 4th 2020 – though in a slightly different format than the first season.
+It was announced on 26th June 2020 that the second season of the show would premiere on 4th September 2020 – though in a slightly different format than the first.

-Whereas the first run saw all eight episodes added to Prime in one go, the series is going weekly in it’s second installment – with the first three episodes debuting on the premiere date and then one a week added on Fridays until 9th October 2020.
+Whereas the initial run saw all eight episodes added to Prime in one go, the series is going weekly for its second instalment – with three episodes debuting at launch and new additions every Friday until 9th October 2020.

 The second season of The Boys will see the return of most of the surviving members of the cast, including The Boys themselves headed up by Karl Urban (Thor: Ragnarok) as the intimidating Billy Butcher.